debbynirwan/pacman-ai-cpp/README.md

 ## Related project
 This project is inspired by [The Pac-Man Projects](http://ai.berkeley.edu/project_overview.html).

-# Dependencies and Installation (Tested on Ubuntu 20.04)
+# How to build and run the application
 ## Dependencies
-To build the project you will need to install the dependencies below:
+To build the project you have to install the dependencies below:
 * Compiler that supports C++17
 * CMake
 * clang-tidy (for linter)